kusamanetwork/userguide/docs/start/claims.md

 <img src="../../img/enzyme-choose-a-password.png" width=50% />

 4. Copy the seed phrase and store it somewhere safe.
-Don't share the seed phrase with anyone, you can use it to access your account if you forget your password or otherwise lose your keystore.
+Don't share the seed phrase with anyone; you can use it to access your account if you forget your password or otherwise lose your keystore.

 <img src="../../img/enzyme-generate-seed-phrase.png" width=50% />